priyom/calanderd/README.md

 This uses https://github.com/martynsmith/node-irc (so npm install irc) and https://github.com/moment/moment (npm install --save moment).

+This also uses https://github.com/fent/irc-colors.js (npm install irc-colors) to display schedule colored announcement in the channel.
+This can be disabled by going into config.js and setting config.color to false.

 Purpose
 ----
 At #priyom (http://priyom.org) we needed a real-time way to announce upcoming foreign intelligence shortwave broadcasts.